richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_IterativeLoad_fromAzureAPIs.md

 * Click **Save**

 #### Confirm Success
-Before we move on to the next step, let's confirm that what we have created (so far) is functional.

 * Navigate to **Overview**
 * Click "**Run Trigger**" and then **Run** in the resulting dropdown menu